-Alfa Romeo enters the SUV segment with this Stelvio model.
+Alfa Romeo has shaken up the mid-sized premium SUV segment with this Stelvio model.
 Should you want one?
-Jonathan Crouch decides.
+Jonathan Crouch looks at the improved version.

 This Stelvio model is, according to its maker, very much an Alfa Romeo first and an SUV second.
 That sounds promising, as does the fact that most of the engineering here is shared with the brand's well-regarded Giulia saloon.
-The result should be a premium mid-sized SUV well able to mix it with class favourites.
+The result should be a premium mid-sized SUV well able to mix it with class favourites, especially in this lightly revised form.

 Will any brand be able to resist the allure of the growing SUV market?
 It doesn't appear so.
-We live in a time when even Bentley and Rolls Royce feel the need to produce such a thing, so it is perhaps surprising that it's taken Alfa Romeo quite so long to join this lucrative band wagon.
-Still, join it they have with this car, the Stelvio, named after the famous European mountain pass.
-It's the car that the Milanese marque hopes will give it an important foothold in the profitable segment for premium mid-sized SUVs currently dominated by cars like BMW's X3, Jaguar's F-PACE, Audi's Q5, Volvo's XC60 and the Mercedes GLC.
+We live in a time when even Bentley and Rolls Royce feel the need to produce such a thing, so it is perhaps surprising that it took Alfa Romeo quite so long to join this lucrative band wagon.
+Still, join it they did in 2017 with this car, the Stelvio, named after the famous European mountain pass.
+This was the car that the Milanese marque hoped would give it an important foothold in the profitable segment for premium mid-sized SUVs currently dominated by cars like BMW's X3, Jaguar's F-PACE, Audi's Q5, Volvo's XC60 and the Mercedes GLC.
+And the Stelvio has sold steadily in this segment since launch, hobbled only by an interior that from launch, lacked the quality to really rival other premium brand models.
+So that's been addressed as part of this light facelift.

-The Stelvio is styled very much the way you might expect an Alfa Romeo SUV to look and sits on the same 'Giorgio' platform used for the brand's mid-sized Giulia compact executive saloon.
+This improved Stelvio deosn't look too much different from the outside.
+Which means it's styled very much the way you might expect an Alfa Romeo SUV to look and sits on the same 'Giorgio' platform used for the brand's mid-sized Giulia compact executive saloon.
 The brand makes much of the Stelvio's 'premium' architecture, which has made it possible to use copious amounts of aluminium and develop high-cost features like a carbonfibre propshaft.
 As a result of all this, this Alfa's very light by class standards, weighing in around 125kgs less than a comparable Jaguar F-PACE, itself a supposedly light SUV in this class.
-Inside, the cabin design is centred around the driver with the main controls grouped together on the small steering wheel.
-The human-machine interface consists of two simple, user-friendly knobs for adjusting the Alfa DNA selector and the infotainment system.
-As for practicalities, the Stelvio offers decent rear seat room and a long, usefully shaped boot, although it might have been wider had its sides not been packed with components-unknown behind carpeted trim panels.
+It was the interior that always let this car down a little in comparison to its premium rivals, so that's where the main emphasis has been directed for this minor facelift.
+There's a new 8.8-inch centre-dash infotainment screen.
+And another new screen in the instrument cluster, this one 7-inches in size.
+There's also a smarter central console which has been completely restyled to accommodate larger, more accessible storage compartments, as well as a wireless 'phone charger.
+The revised gear stick is now leather clad with luminous highlights and a signature Italian flag at its base, while the rotary knob that controls the infotainment system has been updated to gives the sensation of precision and solidity at every touch.
+The leather steering wheel has also been restyled to accommodate the functions and sensors for the autonomous driving systems.
+As for practicalities, the Stelvio offers decent rear seat room and a long, usefully shaped boot.
 The rear seats can be semi-released from the tailgate end, but only semi-released; when you pull on the levers that do this, the backrests don't fully move forward and you have to push them into place, which is annoying.
 Still, once you've done than, everything folds flat into the floor.

 Under the bonnet, every engine in the Alfa Stelvio range looks decently efficient and pretty clean - which will of course be crucial if it's to attract company car drivers.
-Euro 6D technology now features.
-The 2.0-litre 280hp petrol Q4 AWD variant returns 29.8mpg on the combined cycle and emits 182g/km CO2.
-The 2.2-litre 210hp diesel Q4 AWD meanwhile, gives out 149g/km CO2 and returns 41.2mpg on the combined cycle.
-The best you'll get is with the rear-driven base 2.2-litre 190hp diesel, which manages 44.1mpg and 139g/km.
+Euro 6D technology of course features.
+The 2.0-litre 280hp petrol Q4 AWD variant returns up to 30.4mpg on the WLTP combined cycle and emits 175g/km CO2 (NEDC).
+The 2.2-litre 210hp diesel Q4 AWD meanwhile, gives out 147g/km CO2 and returns up to 43.5mpg on the combined cycle.
+The best you'll get is with the rear-driven base 2.2-litre 190hp diesel, which manages up to 46.3mpg and 138g/km.
 The figures quoted assume selection of the 'Advanced Efficiency' 'DNA' system driving mode, which softens off the throttle response to give better fuel consumption.
 There's a graphic fuel consumption display in the instrument binnacle TFT read-out.
 And there's an 'Efficient Drive' eco-coaching set-up on the centre-dash infotainment screen that grades the frugality of your progress based on three criteria - 'acceleration', 'deceleration' and 'gear changing'.
 Okay, so what else do you need to know about the running costs of this Italian contender?
 Well, it comes with a three-year, unlimited mileage warranty that includes 'Roadside Assistance' for the same length of time, should you be unlucky enough to break down.
 It's not likely that you will.
 Despite what some might assume about Alfa Romeo, customer surveys suggest that the brand's reliability record is no worse than that of its premium German rivals.

-The Stelvio represents a very decent first stab by Alfa Romeo at the premium mid-sized SUV segment.
-If all the brand had done was to copy its key rivals, then we might have feared for this car's prospects, because it isn't quite as polished as other contenders you can buy in this class.
-Fortunately though, this Alfa offers something a bit unique - and that could be enough to sway a small but significant number of buyers its way.
+In its original form, the Stelvio represented a very decent first stab by Alfa Romeo at the premium mid-sized SUV segment.
+It wasn't quite as polished as other contenders in this class but it felt a bit more special - which was enough to sway a small but significant number of buyers its way.
+Originally though, these people had to be prepared to overlook a cabin that rather lacked the quality one might expect from a £40,000-£50,000 premium SUV.
+Camera-driven safety and semi-autonomous driving tech standards weren't quite up to the class standard either.
+Now that these things have been put right, the Stelvio looks better set in this segment.
 The engine note, the styling and the look and feel of the cabin are all completely different to what you'd get from any other car in this sector - and all the better for it.
 If you like the thought of that and find yourself in this part of the SUV market, then we think you'll probably like this car.

 |Motorparks Alfa Romeo Group|